developerY/BasePro/applications/photodo/docs/DI.md

-Yes, just one final piece of advice before you start building.
-Based on your code and your goal of following the `ashbike` example, the next critical step is to fully embrace **Dependency Injection with Hilt** for your ViewModels.

-Your `ashbike` app uses it perfectly, and doing the same in `photodo` will complete your MAD architecture.

 ### The Final Architectural Piece: ViewModel and Repository

 Here's how the complete flow will look, which you should replicate from `ashbike`: